NUBIC/surveyor/README.md

 Surveyor works with:

-* Ruby 1.9.2, and 1.9.3
+* Ruby 2.0.0 and 2.1.1
-* Rails 3.1-3.2
+* Rails 3.2 and 4.0

-In keeping with the Rails team maintenance [policy] we no longer support Rails 3.0 (stick with v1.3.0 if you need Rails 3.0) or Ruby 1.8.7 (stick with v1.4.0 if you need Ruby 1.8.7).
+In keeping with the Rails team maintenance [policy] we no longer support Rails 3.1 (stick with v1.4.0 if you need Rails 3.1) or Ruby 1.9.3 (stick with v1.4.0 if you need Ruby 1.8.7 or 1.9.3).

 Some key dependencies are: